AU-BCE-EE/course-modelling-2025/classes/16_23_oct/solution/amm_ver.md

 For more details on the mass balance and constitutive equations, see `amm_concept_model.pdf`.

-**Solution below** This is quite an extensive model validation below, and it could still be considered incomplete!
+**Solution below** This is quite an extensive model verification below, and it could still be considered incomplete!
 We do not expect you to do this much evaluation in an exercise like this.